Cats seem especially sensitive to the subtle energies of crystal therapy. Here’s what these beautiful healing tools can do for your feline friend.

 Using crystals around kitties

-Here are some other ways you can use crystals with your cats.
+Here are some other ways you can use crystal therapy on your cats.
 Keep in mind that if a crystal is small, your cat will probably think it’s a toy, and will bat it around until it is lost.
 He might also try to swallow it, so remember to always practice safety first.

 - Place large heavy crystals in areas where your cat likes to hang out.
 They make gorgeous decorations as well as healing tools, and can be placed on tables, shelves and even windowsills.